How can I find out if a check has cleared, what my balance is or amount of my Direct Deposit?

-As with most online applications, connectivity, user hardware, browser support and integration is critical to providing the best user experience.
-We work hard to make sure that the most popular systems represent our online banking services properly and securely.
-Below is a summary of recommended hardware, browsers, and accounting software that we test and support.
+Connectivity, user hardware, browser support, and integration are critical to providing the best user experience to online account holders.
+We work hard to make sure Ohnward Bank & Trust online banking renders properly and securely on the most popular systems.
+Below is a summary of recommended hardware, browsers, and accounting software we have tested and support.

 Recommended Minimum User Hardware and Connection: